 • An appreciation of the role of languages in intra- and inter-cultural communication, relationship-building and identity-building.

 • Stronger capacity for inter-cultural awareness, empathy and respect.

 • A capability for reflection on the importance of language use, language learning and language maintenance or revitalisation.

-Providing students and children with opportunities to learn – and learn about – Aboriginal and Torres Strait Islander languages can enhance their understanding and connections to the Country on which your [SCHOOL_TYPE] is located, and local cultural identities.
+Providing students and children with opportunities to learn – and learn about – Aboriginal and Torres Strait Islander languages can enhance their understanding and connections to the Country on which your school or early learning service is located, and local cultural identities.
 The Australian Curriculum Framework for Aboriginal Languages and Torres Strait Islander Languages recognises the direct links and deep connection between languages, Country and identity.